CamHenlin/iMessageWebClient/README.md

 ![iMessage web client screenshot](https://github.com/CamHenlin/imessagewebclient/raw/master/screenshot.png "screenshot of the iMessage web client in action")

 ## What is this?
-iMessage Web Client is a web interface for iMessages, enabled by running a small nodejs app and collection of AppleScripts on a server signed into your iMessages account with Messages.app.
+iMessage Web Client is a web interface for iMessages, enabled by running a small nodejs app (which itself is based on [imessageclient](https://github.com/CamHenlin/imessageclient)) and collection of AppleScripts on a server signed into your iMessages account with Messages.app.
 Supersedes [iMessageService](https://github.com/CamHenlin/iMessageService)

 ## Use cases
 - Try out a non-iPhone and keep iMessages turned on for some reason